SamuelSchlesinger/generalist/README.md

-# Claude CLI Chatbot 🤖
+# Generalist 🤖

-A powerful command-line chatbot powered by Claude AI, with 17 built-in tools and a focus on safety and transparency.
+A powerful command-line generalist command-line agent powered by Claude AI, with 17 built-in tools and a focus on safety and transparency.

 ## Quick Start

-1. **Create your config file** `~/.chatbot.env`:
+1. **Create your config file** `~/.generalist.env`:
    ```bash
    CLAUDE_API_KEY=your-claude-api-key
    FIRECRAWL_API_KEY=your-firecrawl-api-key
    ```

-2. **Run the chatbot**:
+2. **Run the generalist**:
    ```bash
    cargo run
    ```